Tell Us How We’re Doing

 CHILDREN WITH DISABILITIES

-Priority for enrollment is given to children who have an Individualized Family Service Plan (IFSP ages 0 to 3) or an Individualized Education Plan (IEP ages 3 to 5).
+Priority for enrollment is given to children who have an Individualized Family Service Plan (IFSP ages 0 to 3) or an Individual Education Program (IEP ages 3 to 5).

 What if my child uses a walker or wheelchair, or has serious health problems?